 Framing is everything.

-Maybe your child isn’t a professional artist, but the right frame can make a haphazard finger-painting look like modern art.
+Maybe your child isn’t a professional artist, but the right frame can make a haphazard finger painting look like modern art.
 Shop around for frames that match the style of the room in which you’re trying to incorporate your child’s art.
 Even if the piece doesn’t exactly match the color scheme or atmosphere of the room, the frame can help it blend in just enough so that it doesn’t take away from the room’s design.

 Location, location, location.

 Maybe your child’s painting of a dog that looks more like a horse wouldn’t work so well in a classy living room or formal dining room, but what’s the harm in displaying the artwork in a more personal, private area of the home?
 You can hang your child’s art in your bedroom, your child’s bedroom, a playroom, or even your home office.
-It will make you smile without clashing with décor in any of the areas of the home where you might entertain guests.
+It will make you smile without clashing with decor in any of the areas of the home where you might entertain guests.

-A twist on scrapbooking
+A twist on scrapbooking.

 Take advantage of our digital world.

-Kids bring home artwork from school or camp all the time, so follow the tips above to make sure your child knows you value their art pieces without accidentally letting their work overtake your home.
+Kids bring home artwork from school or camp all the time, so follow the tips above to make sure your child knows you value their art pieces without inadvertently letting their work overtake your home.